As an Amazon Associate I earn from qualifying purchases Learn More

 Our second recommendation is a pancake compressor, which will be a superb choice for every homeowner and carpenter.
 Also, it can handle occasional framing jobs without any issues.

-The BOSTITCH 6-gallon pancake air compressor is powerful, compact, has the fastest recovery, 150PSI max air pressure, larger air delivering capacity, and is portable enough.
+The BOSTITCH 6-gallon pancake air compressor is powerful and compact, has the fastest recovery, 150PSI max air pressure, larger air delivering capacity, and is portable enough.

 We tested the BOSTITCH 6-gallon portable pancake model against a framing nailer.
-I tried to fire 3 1/2 nails by keeping the air pressure 100 psi, and no issues we faced.
-Its airflow volume is okay for slow-firing but unable to handle rapid nail firing.
+I tried to fire 3 1/2 nails by keeping the air pressure 100 psi, and we had no issues.
+Its airflow volume is okay for slow firing but unable to handle rapid nail firing.

 The BOSTITCH 6-gallon portable takes 2 minutes and 41 seconds to fill its tank from zero to maximum pressure.
 And the recovery time was faster than I expected.

 1. Makita mac5200 air compressor – 3 HP

 When choosing an air compressor for a small or medium custom construction company to do their day-to-day task with higher perfection, they demand a highly powerful air compressor.